First Ascent: Bob Boyles, Mike Weber and Curtis Olsen

 Mount Breitenbach, North Face, Lost River Range

 We also discovered a possible route to the west of that couloir but still east of the summit.
 We pieced our climb together.
 It consisted of small, steep snowfields intermixed with steep limestone.
-The crux was a short aid pitch next to a waterfall which led us into a 900-foot-long, 10-15 foot-wide hairline couloir that we followed to a bivouac on the skyline just east of the summit.
-In the dawn, we descended the east-northeast ridge in 2 hours of 4th class climbing.
+The crux was a short aid pitch next to a waterfall which led us into a 900-foot long, 10-15 foot-wide hairline couloir that we followed to a bivouac on the skyline just east of the summit.
+In the dawn, we descended the East-Northeast Ridge in 2 hours of Class 4 climbing.

-On the second ascent of this route, Duane Monte and Kevin Sweigert bypassed the aid on the overhanging waterfall (A2) by using a free variation to the east (5.8).
+On the second ascent of this route, Duane Monte and Kevin Sweigert bypassed the aid on the overhanging waterfall (A2) by using a free variation to the east (Class 5.8).

-The Grand Chockstone Route on the North Face of Breitenbach is shown above in red.
-There is a freestanding limestone stack about 1/3 of the way up the route where the route bends 90 degrees.
+The Grand Chockstone Route on the North Face of Mount Breitenbach is shown above in red.
+There is a freestanding limestone stack about one-third of the way up the route where the route bends 90 degrees.

 Amazingly, this stack appears to have survived the 1983 Borah Peak earthquake (magnitude 6.9) totally intact.
 This location is where the technical climbing begins.

-This photo shows Mike on the rock band pitch between two hanging snow fields.
-All three of us rated this pitch as a dicey 5.8.
+This photo shows Mike on the rock band pitch between 2 hanging snow fields.
+All 3 of us rated this pitch as a dicey Class 5.8.
 And from this point on, retreat is not a very good option.

 This photo shows Mike traversing one of the hanging snowfields to the waterfall pitch.